tomaskala/website/content/posts/cryptopals-set-4.md

 # [Challenge 28](https://cryptopals.com/sets/4/challenges/28)

 The challenge has us implement the SHA-1 hash function that we will use in the next challenge.
-We can't just call a standard library function, because we will need to modify the SHA-1 state.
+We can't just call a standard library function, because we will later need to modify the SHA-1 state.
 I simply took the implementation from the [Go standard library](https://pkg.go.dev/crypto/sha1@go1.26.5) and copied the relevant bits to my project.

 We also implement a simple form of keyed hashing, where the secret key is prefixed to the message: `mac := SHA-1(K || M)`.
 This is notably vulnerable to length-extension attacks.
 Almost as if it predicted what comes next...